-Born on July 4, 1957, Her Royal Highness Princess Chulabhorn Walailak is the youngest daughter of Their Majesties King Bhumibol Adulyadej the Great and Queen Sirikit of Thailand.
+Born on July 4, 1957, Her Royal Highness Princess Chulabhorn Walailak is the younger sister of His Majesty King Maha Vajiralongkorn Bodindradebayavarangkun and the youngest daughter of His Majesty the late King Bhumibol Adulyadej and Queen Sirikit.
 She has two daughters, HRH Princess Siribhachudhabhorn and HRH Princess Adityadhornkitikhun.

 Princess Chulabhorn graduated from the Faculty of Science and Arts at Kasetsart University with a Bachelor of Science Degree in Organic Chemistry, First Class Honors, in 1979, following with a doctorate in 1985, being awarded a Doctor of Philosophy Degree in Organic Chemistry from Mahidol University in July of that year, capping off a record of excellent academic achievement.

 In 1986, she was appointed as an Honorary Fellow of the Royal Society of Chemistry in London and was awarded the Einstein Gold Medal by the United Nations Educational, Scientific and Cultural Organization (UNESCO).